 Documented knowledge of English equivalent to "Engelska B"; i.e. English as native language or an internationally recognized test, e.g. TOEFL (minimum scores: Paperbased 575 + TWE-score 4.5, internetbased 90 TWE-score 20), IELTS, academic (minimum score: Overall band 6.5 and no band under 5.5), or equivalent.

 |The course is graded on the following scale: Pass; Fail.|

 |Course certificate is issued by the Faculty Board on request.
 The Department provides a special form which should be submitted to the Student Affairs Office at the Faculty of Health Sciences.|

 |The course literature is decided upon by the department in question.|

-The course is carried out in such a way that both men’s and women’s experience and knowledge is made visible and developed.
+The course is given in such a way that both men´s and women´s experiences and knowledge are made visible and developed.

 If the course is withdrawn, or is subject to major changes, examinations according to this course plan are normally offered on a total of three occasions within one year, one of them in close connection with the first examination.